seifeddinedridi/vpath/README.md

-VPath - Physically-Based Volumetric Path Tracer
+VPath - Physically Based Volumetric Path Tracer
 =

 **VPath** is a CUDA path tracer that fully solves the radiative transfer equation, which makes it capable of rendering complex lighting effects in an unbiased manner.